 Finally, furniture visualization is finished, everything is checked and there is nothing that can go wrong – which means it’s time for post-production and rasterization.
 Using graphical editors like Photoshop specialists retouch the image and add subtle effects like bloom and chromatic aberration.
 Voila – the set of gorgeous pictures is done and sent to the customer, all within 24 hours!

 And there you have it – this is how every lifestyle furniture visualization is done.
 There is no magic behind this process but tremendous skills of 3D artists and hours of relentless hard work.
 Put together, these ingredients ensure the impeccable quality of the imagery so you get perfect marketing materials to present your design to customers.
 Wonder how much professional lifestyle rendering of your furniture can cost?
-Check out ArchiCGI 3D rendering price options, or ask our Client Manager to estimate your project via email.
+Contact ArchiCGI 3D visualization company.
+You can phone us, or contact our Client Managers via email.

 Irma writes articles and marketing copy for ArchiCGI.
 Her dream is that more people discover the power of CGI for architecture.
 Irma is into neuromarketing, ruby chocolate and Doctor Who series.